Central Waterfront, Seattle: Across Alaskan Way

 Several buildings on the inland side of Alaskan Way have strong maritime associations.
-For example, as mentioned above, the building that now houses the Old Spaghetti Factory was built in conjunction with Pier 14, now Pier 70.
-Southeast from there, across Clay Street, the building that is now the headquarters of Zulily and also houses part of the Art Institute of Seattle began life in 1916 as the American Can Company, and in the 1930s was connected to Pier 69 by a skybridge.
+For example, as mentioned above, the building that once housed the Old Spaghetti Factory was built in conjunction with Pier 14, now Pier 70.
+Southeast from there, across Clay Street, the 2601 Elliott building that was once the headquarters of Zulily as well as part of the Art Institute of Seattle began life in 1916 as the American Can Company, and in the 1930s was connected to Pier 69 by a skybridge.
 Continuing south across Vine Street is the former Booth Fisheries Building.
 Even farther inland, across Elliott Way from the Booth Fisheries Building, three former cannery worker cottages survive.

 Another example is the Agen Warehouse, also known as Olympic Cold Storage Warehouse, at the corner of Western Avenue and Seneca Street near the downtown piers.
 Designed by architect John Graham and built in 1910, it is listed on the National Register of Historic Places.
 It originally housed John Agen's Alaska Butter and Cream Company, which moved from Pier 6 (now Pier 57).
 Immediately north of that is another Graham building, built in 1918 as a warehouse for the Pacific Net and Twine Company.
 That company merged with the Marine Supply Company to form the Pacific Marine Supply Company, which continued to use the warehouse in conjunction with its operations on the old Pier 1 at the foot of Yesler Way.
 More recently, the building has been associated with genetic engineering company Immunex.